 In 2013, Trump directed art collector pal Stewart Rahr to spend $100,000 on his behalf for a 9-foot oil painting of himself by artist William Quigley at a charity auction in the Hamptons.
 In 2007, he reportedly purchased a $20,000, 6-foot portrait of himself during a fundraising auction at his Mar-a-Lago estate.
 However, the funds for this piece came from the Donald J. Trump Foundation, not Trump’s own pocketbook, according to The Washington Post.
-As of September 2016, the portrait hangs in the Trump National Golf Club Westchester.

 Buying Expensive Homes

-In 1985, Trump purchased Mar-a-Lago, a 118-room home in Palm Beach, Fla.
+In 1985, Trump purchased Mar-a-Lago, a 118-room home in Palm Beach, Florida.
 Now serving double-duty as an exclusive private club, the property cost Trump between $10 million and $15 million.
 More than 30 years later, the posh estate is valued between $200 million and $300 million, according to Fortune.

 Displaying Rare Books